Central Minnesota District Tournament

 What does this mean for you practically?

-- When listening to the impact debate (on any flow-- framework, T, theory, kritikal or policy strategies), I'm looking for you to strategically and persuasively tell me why the impact is the most important thing in the round.
+- Impacts: When listening to the impact debate (on any flow-- framework, T, theory, kritikal or policy strategies), I'm looking for you to strategically and persuasively tell me why the impact is the most important thing in the round.
 Exaggerate!
 Tell me it's "try or die" for the AFF/NEG!
 Minimize your opponents' impact any chance you get!
 Abandon phrases like "might happen" or "could solve" and replace it with "will happen" and "absolutely solves".
 Don't be afraid to use impact calculus.
 Of course, these framing tools require warrants just like any other argument, but they really make a difference in if I will confidently vote for you or not.

 - Compare your arguments with your opponents -- clash is king!
+"They say, we say" rules.

 - Please define your acronyms before you use them!